 If a defect such as poor design or lack of maintenance occurred and caused a Georgia staircase slip-and-fall accident or an elevator accident and injury, blame may be assigned to the negligent property owner involved.
 Sometimes, defects or improper maintenance isn’t noticeable to the human eye, which is why it is critical to get a qualified Georgia premises-liability attorney involved in your case.
 An investigation and professional inspection can help determine if a defect or lack of maintenance was the cause of your accident and injury.

-For help with your potential case, call the Law Offices of Shane Smith to speak with a knowledgeable Peachtree premises-liability lawyer for help determining liability in your case.
+For help with your potential case, call Shane Smith Law to speak with a knowledgeable Peachtree premises-liability lawyer for help determining liability in your case.
 Call for a free legal consultation today at (770) 487-8999.